Sandy Becker: Children's TV host

 After Dr. Malone, Becker started working for WABD (later WNEW) TV channel 5 in New York City and began hosting a program featuring Bugs Bunny cartoons, The Looney Tunes Show, on weeknights from 1955 to 1958.
 A second Friday night program called Bugs Bunny Theater ran from 1956 to 1957.
 Becker also did also announcing, such as for Wildroot Cream-Oil ads in the television series The Adventures of Robin Hood.
 He also did radio spots for Crisco.

 In the middle of those activities, Becker found his true calling, spun off in large part from his knack for entertaining his own three children, with his vocal and comic versatility and mimicry.
 This led him to his morning show, beginning in 1955.
+This also included cartoons, but with a novel addition: a live guest child would be “tuned in” on a large fake cardboard television, and then Sandy would bring them into the studio for a short chat.
 He soon added a noontime program, Sandy Becker's Funhouse, briefly in 1955.
 He also hosted the first year of the syndicated children's Sunday TV show Wonderama, from its six-hour premiere in September 1955, until 1956.